nginx/agent/test/performance/advanced-metrics/README.md

 make benchmark_run
 ```
 To run benchmarks of old AVR you need to put .deb file with AVR into /bin and name it `avr.deb`
 and do the same with dependencies but with `deps.deb` file name.
-We are running AVR benchmarks on Ubutnu:xenial.
+We are running AVR benchmarks on Ubuntu:xenial.

 ### Configuration

-Benchmarks are configurated via .test_env file commited into this repository.
+Benchmarks are configurated via `.test_env` file committed into this repository.
 File should look something like this:
 ```bigquery
 export SOCKET_DIR=/tmp